0xMenna01/sabd-project2/README.md

    ./start-streaming-app.sh query2 --evaluation
    ```

    **Note:** To execute two queries simultaneously, you must use the `--evaluation` flag because it utilizes the `execute_async` function to schedule the job execution.
+If you want to use the preprocessed data by faust, use the `--faust-preprocess` flag.

 3. **Stopping a query:**
    Before starting a new query, stop the current flink client container: